natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 ### Combinational Construction Rules

-In lecture, we learned two basic principles regarding the class of combinational devices.
+During lecture, we learned two basic principles regarding the class of combinational devices.
 The first allows us to build a combinational device from, e.g., electronic components.
 A combinational device is a circuit element that has:

 1.  one or more digital inputs
 2.  one or more digital outputs